 version The version of this engine as a string value.
+The format of the string is four version numbers separated by dots: major.minor.service.build.

+target_os The target operating system target_cpu The target processor renderer The name of the graphics rendering technology being used.

+screen_width

+screen_height

+active_screen

+The dimensions of the screen width

+The dimensions of the screen height

+active screen

-The format of the string is four version numbers separated by dots: major.minor.service.build. target_os The target operating system target_cpu The target processor renderer The name of the graphics rendering technology being used. screen_width The dimensions of the screen width screen_height The dimensions of the screen height active_screen The name of the currently active screen render_caps The rendering capabilities.
-Currently the only defined capability is "3d" if 3D ren- dering is supported mem_stats Platform memory statistics for the engine.
-The results are returned as a table of key value pairs with two current keys defined.
-The key 'process_used' indicates the memory used by the sbengine process.
-The key 'heap_used' indicates only the heap (malloc) memory used by the sbengine process.
-Not all rendering engine platforms support all metrics, in which case the value will be set to 0 indicating no information.
+The name of the currently active screen

+render_caps The rendering capabilities.
+Currently the only defined capability is "3d" if 3D rendering is supported mem stats Platform memory statistics for the engine.
+The results are returned in a table with string keys, indicating the type of memory value being reported, and number values in bytes or nil if the system doesn't support the memory information request.

+The key process_used returns the number of bytes of memory that is being used by the Storyboard Engine process.

+The key heap_used returns the number of bytes of memory that is specifically being used by the heap.
+This number is usually smaller than the process memory and does not typically include large memory allocations for display framebuffers or memory mapped files.

+greio_channel The current application's IO channel name.

+key A string or a table of strings to look up.